8bitbuddhist/PixelMaestro/docs/README.md

 * [Pixel](pixel.md): A single RGB output.
 * [Animation](animation.md): An animation to render in a Section.
 * [Section](section.md): A collection of multiple Pixels.
 Provides the core functionality for animating Pixels.
 * [Maestro](maestro.md): A collection of Sections.
-Handles the synchronization and updating of one or more Sections.
+Handles refreshing and synchronizing Sections.

 PixelMaestro also includes the following support classes:
 * [Canvas](canvas.md): Provides methods for drawing custom shapes and patterns onto a Section.